getreu/tp-note/docs/source/tpnote--manpage.md

 as the as long as the launched web browser window is open.
 It should be remembered, that the HTTP server not only exposes the rendered note, but also some other (image) files starting from the parent directory (and all subdirectories) of the note file.
+For security reasons relative links to image files outside the note's parent directory are not followed.
+The only exception to this restriction is the so-called _follow relative links to other Tp-Note files_ feature.
+By default, the viewer follows relative links to Tp-Note files everywhere in the file system.

-For security reasons symbolic links to files outside the note's parent directory are not followed.
-Furthermore, Tp-Note's built-in HTTP server only serves files that are explicitly referenced in the note document and whose file extensions are registered with the '`[viewer] served_mime_type`' configuration file variable.
+However, Tp-Note's built-in HTTP server only serves files that are explicitly referenced in the note document and whose file extensions are registered with the '`[viewer] served_mime_type`' configuration file variable.
+The latter allows to disable the _follow Tp-Note links_ feature:
+First, identify all file extension that Tp-Note considers as its own files.
+These extensions are listed in the '`[filename] extensions_*`' configuration file variables.
+Then, remove all entries in '`[viewer] served_mime_type`' that start with a Tp-Note file extension.
+This should remove all '`text/*`' mime types from that list also.

 As Tp-Note's built-in viewer binds to the '`localhost`' interface, the exposed files are in principle accessible to all processes running on the computer.
 As long as only one user is logged into the computer at a given time, no privacy concern is raised: any potential note reader must be logged in, in order to access the `localhost` HTTP server.

 This is why on systems where multiple users are logged in at the same time, it is recommended to disable Tp-Note's viewer feature by setting the